PatriciaGea/restaurant-finder-android/README.md

 The API returns `filterIds` inside each restaurant, but filter details (name, icon) require separate calls.
 The solution was to collect all unique filter IDs across all restaurants and fetch them **in parallel** using Kotlin's `async`/`awaitAll`, reducing load time significantly compared to sequential calls.

 ### Navigation with Complex Objects
-Passing a `Restaurant` object and its `List<Filter>` between screens required serializing them to JSON using Kotlinx Serialization and URL-encoding them as navigation arguments, a pattern that mirrors real-world production approaches.
+To pass restaurant data between screens, the app serializes objects to JSON and sends them as navigation arguments

 ### Dependency Compatibility
 The project uses `compileSdk = 37` to satisfy `androidx.core:core-ktx:1.19.0` requirements, while keeping `targetSdk = 36` for runtime behavior stability.
 The Retrofit Kotlinx Serialization converter was migrated from the deprecated `com.jakewharton.retrofit` package to the official `com.squareup.retrofit2:converter-kotlinx-serialization`.

 ---
 # ✦ Author

 **Patrícia Gea Rodrigues** • Android Developer